-Our partner ISU has completed enrollment of a Phase 1/2 subcutaneous dosing trial, evaluating safety and efficacy of CB 2679d/ISU304 in individuals with hemophilia B, sponsored by our collaborators, ISU Abxis.
-The objective of this study was to demonstrate the feasibility of increasing Factor IX activity trough levels from ~1% (severe hemophilia) to >12% (mild hemophilia with a reduced chance of spontaneous joint bleeds) with six daily subcutaneous injections.
-CB 2679d/ISU304 has been granted orphan drug designation by the FDA and orphan medicinal product designation by the Committee for Orphan Medicinal Products ("COMP") of the European Commission ("EC").
+We have completed a DalcA Phase 1/2 subcutaneous dosing trial in South Korea sponsored by our collaborator, ISU Abxis, that evaluated the safety and efficacy of DalcA in individuals with severe hemophilia B. The objective of this study was to demonstrate the feasibility of increasing Factor IX activity trough levels from ~1% (severe hemophilia) to >12% (mild hemophilia with a reduced chance of spontaneous joint bleeds) with daily subcutaneous injections.
+DalcA has been granted orphan drug designation by the FDA and orphan medicinal product designation by the COMP of the EC.

 ISU Abxis initiated this trial in June 2017 and top line data was presented on February 9, 2018.

-Data from Cohort 1 demonstrated that CB 2679d/ISU304 has 22-fold higher potency than BeneFIX®, Pfizer's currently marketed Factor IX therapeutic and an increased half-life.
-Cohorts 2 and 3 (three patients in each cohort) showed that a single subcutaneous dose of either 75 or 150 IU/kg three days after a single intravenous dose of 75 IU/kg significantly increased the half-life of CB 2679d to 98.7 hours, equivalent to the half-life of extended-half-life intravenous agents.
-Cohort 4 was omitted as we observed sufficient activity of CB 2679d/ISU304 in cohorts 2 and 3.
-In cohort 5, five patients were each dosed daily for 6 days with a subcutaneous dose of 140 IU/kg without a preceding intravenous dose.
-We observed increased Factor IX activity levels in the 5 patients from very low levels after washout of prior therapy to a median Factor IX activity level of 16% (range 11.5-18%), that is well into the mild hemophilia range (5-40%) and is higher than a level required to prevent spontaneous hemarthrosis.
-The observed increase in Factor IX activity levels after the daily dosing was linear, indicating that continued subcutaneous dosing may achieve high-mild hemophilia Factor IX clotting activity.
-The terminal subcutaneous half-life was 63.2 hours (interquartile range 60.2-64 hours) resulting in activity levels that were 4-6.4%, 5 days after the last dose.
-No inhibitors to CB 2679d/ISU304 or Factor IX have been detected to date.
+Data from Cohorts 1 through 3 (three subjects in each cohort) showed that a single subcutaneous dose of either 70 or 140 IU/kg three days after a single intravenous dose of 70 IU/kg significantly increased the half-life of DalcA to 98.7 hours, equivalent to the half-life of extended-half-life intravenous agents.
+Cohort 4 was omitted as we observed sufficient activity of DalcA in cohorts 2 and 3.
+In cohort 5, five subjects were dosed daily for six days with a subcutaneous dose of 140 IU/kg without an intravenous dose.
+We observed increased Factor IX activity levels in all five subjects from very low levels after washout of prior therapy to a median Factor IX activity level of 16% (range 11.5-18%), that is well into the mild hemophilia range (5-40%) and is higher than the 12% level required to prevent spontaneous hemarthrosis.
+According to the World Federation of Hemophilia, patients with Factor IX levels between 5% and 40% are considered to have mild hemophilia.
+The observed increase in Factor IX activity levels after daily dosing in cohort 5 was linear, indicating that continued subcutaneous dosing may achieve high-mild hemophilia Factor IX clotting activity.